 - cooperating closely with transit countries including Azerbaijan, Georgia and Turkey

 - negotiating with Azerbaijan and Turkmenistan on a Trans-Caspian pipeline to transport gas across the Caspian Sea.

 The EU wants to create a Mediterranean gas hub in the South of Europe to help diversify its energy suppliers and routes.
 To this end, the EU is engaged in an active energy dialogue at political level with North African and Eastern Mediterranean partners.

 Taking into account the huge potential of Algeria, both for conventional and unconventional gas resources, as well as the new gas resources in the East Mediterranean and the associated infrastructure development plans, the Mediterranean area can act as a key source and route for supplying gas to the EU.

 Liquefied natural gas (LNG) imported to Europe through LNG terminals is a source of diversification that contributes to competition in the gas market and security of supply.

 New LNG supplies from North America, Australia, Qatar, and East Africa are likely to increase the size of the global LNG market, and some of these volumes should reach the European market.

-Considering that most of the existing capacity is located in Western Europe and the existence of internal bottlenecks from the Atlantic coast to the East, the development of a few new regasification units in Eastern Europe would be justified.
-This is the case in the Baltics and in South-East Europe where LNG regasification units have been identified as Projects of Common Interest under the Regulation on the guidelines for trans-European energy infrastructure.
+Considering that most of the existing capacity is located in Western Europe, and that internal bottlenecks exist from the Atlantic coast to the East, the development of a few new regasification units in Eastern Europe would be justified.
+This is the case in the Baltics and in South-East Europe, where LNG regasification units have been identified as Projects of Common Interest under the Regulation on the guidelines for trans-European energy infrastructure.